nerodante/deployer-php/deployer php.md

-# Realease the php project  with Deployer
+# Release the php project  with Deployer